Let’s get to work!

 Power on the compute pack by long-pressing the Power Button until the indicator lights turn on.
 Power on the Controller by long-pressing the Home Button.

 A Home Menu will display when the Magic Leap 2 powers on.
-Use the Controller Ray to interact with the menu.
 Your Controller will cast a Ray to show where it is pointed.
+Use the Ray to interact with the menu.

 Select Featured Apps

 Scroll through the Home Menu to locate Featured Apps.
 Point your Ray at Featured Apps and press the Trigger to select it.
 A web browser will appear displaying featured applications for the Magic Leap 2.

 Locate and select Workshop from the list of featured applications.
 Selecting Workshop will download and install the application.
 When Workshop is finished downloading, it will appear as an item in the Home Menu.

 Locate Workshop in the Home Menu.
 Select Workshop to launch the application.